JordanEmme/wedding/content/en/_index.md

 header_logo: "images/peacock.png"
 #
 # Headers are safeHTML, you can use HTML tags such as b,i,u,br
-header_headline: "Emma & Jordan's Wedding\nSaturday, 26th July 2025"
+header_headline: "Emma & Jordan's Wedding<br>Saturday, 26th July 2025"
 header_subheadline: "Come celebrate our union with us!"

 # Add a 'Go back to top' item to the navigation menu